thlorenz/cardinal/README.md

 ```

 `theme` can be the name of any of the [build in themes](https://github.com/thlorenz/cardinal/tree/master/themes) or the
-full path to a custom theme anywher on your computer.
+full path to a custom theme anywhere on your computer.

-**Note:**

-Not all code snippets may be parsable JavaScript.
-In these cases the snippet is printed to the terminal without
-highlighting it.

 ## API